 Suppose, as an example, you want to make your own toaster oven.
 You’ve done some heat transfer calculations, and you think you want the electric heaters in your oven to deliver around 1500 W.

 Here are two ways you could do it.

 Low current approach #

 You could get a 150 V power supply that can supply at least 10 A and connect it to a heater with a resistance of 15 ohms.
 150/15 = 10, so 10 A would flow.
 150 * 10 = 1500, so you would be delivering 1500 W.

 You could also get a 15 V power supply that can supply at least 100 A and connect it to a heater with a resistance of 0.15 ohms.
 15/0.15 = 100, so 100 A would flow.
 15 * 100 = 1500, so once again you would be delivering 1500 W.

 So, is there any difference?

-That means that while you thought that you would get 100 A flowing, but you’ll really only get around half as much.
+That means that while you thought that you would get 100 A flowing, but you’ll really only get around half as much, because of the resistance of the wires in your power supply.
 What’s worse, half of the heat will be delivered to the wires, which are presumably outside of the toaster oven, so you actually only get 1/4 of the power you thought delivered to the oven itself.
-But it gets even worse– the 1500/4 = 375 W delivered to the wires is enough to melt the insulation off and possibly start a fire.
+But it gets even worse– the 1500/4 = 375 W delivered to the wires may be enough to melt the insulation off and possibly start a fire.
 Oops.